pedromsilvapt/pedromsilvapt/README.md

 ## About Me
 My name is Pedro Silva.
 I've started programming from a very young age, since I was 13 years old, on my own free time.
-I am 24 now, and I've both a Bachelor's Degree in Computer Science and (am currently finishing) a Master's in Computer Engineering.
+I am 24 now, and I have a Bachelor's Degree in Computer Science and (am currently finishing) a Master's in Computer Engineering.
 I have lot's of experience with PHP, C#, JavaScript/TypeScript and Python.
 I've worked with AngularJS/Angular2, Vue, Laravel, ASP.NET Core and more.
 But more than what I already am familiar with, I'm always eager to know what I can learn more.

 ## Work Showcase
-I've worked on countless projects, at Blip during my internship there, at school and in college, and in my own free time.
+I've worked on countless projects: at Blip during my internship there, at school and in college, and in my own free time.
 You can see some of them below.

 ### Unicast
 For the last five years, I've been developing, as a hobby alongside my brother, a web-based media center, inspired by the Kodi project, that is responsive (mobile friendly), can be remotely controlled on the smartphone, and player agnostic (extensible, with out-of-the-box support for streaming to Chromecast devices, to a MPV player and to a Kodi media center).
 As a result of this, I've also learned a lot about working with FFmpeg.